Nethereum/Nethereum.Docs/docs/nethereum-transfering-ether.md

 To send a transaction, we will manage our account and sign the raw transaction locally.

-### Sending a transaction with default gas amount

 Here is how to set up a new account by creating an `account` object instance:

 ```csharp
 var privateKey = "0xb5b1870957d373ef0eeffecc6e4812c0fd08f554b37b233526acc331bf1544f7";
 var account = new Account(privateKey);
 ```
-The next step is to create an instance of Web3, with the infura url for mainnet.
+The next step is to create an instance of Web3, with our *account* object as argument.

 ```csharp
 var web3 = new Web3(account);
 ```
-We need to instantiate a variable with our recipient's address as value:
+We also need to instantiate a variable with our recipient's address as value:
 ```csharp
 var toAddress = "0x13f022d72158410433cbd66f5dd8bf6d2d129924";
 ```
 We can now send the transaction itself using the transaction manager.
 In this case, we let the transaction manager use the default amount of gas to pay for the transaction.

-Note: when using the transaction manager,  Ether needs to be converted to Wei before sending it, for this we will use the Conversion Utility.
+Note: when using the transaction manager,  Ether needs to be converted to Wei before sending, for this we will use the Conversion Utility.

 Assuming we need to send 1 Ether we will use:

 ```csharp
 var wei = Web3.Convert.ToWei(1);
 ```